Hi-Angel/notes-backup/math.md

 Basically, works like following: a sequence of bits, e.g. `1111` being represented as a polynom `1 * x^3 + 1 * x^2 + 1 * x^1 + 1 * x^0`.
 Then we find an irreducible polynom of a degree `n` higher, which we use to encode information.
 Then we can lose n bits of information, and, with some magic, still restore the `1111`.
 The magic of decoding is a big research field, with a bunch of different algos, and, seemingly, none is easy to describe.

+# Abstract

+* `Embedding`: an injection from smaller object to a bigger.
+In particular there could be many embeddings.
+See also "word embeddings".
+* `Hamming distance`: given two equally-sized words, it's a num of substution operations required to change one into another.
+* `Levenshtein distance`: given two words, it's a num of {insertion,deletion,substution} operations required to change one into another.

 1: Notes on Reed-Solomon codes.

 # Combinatorics